moskrc/rawfinder/README.md

 # RawFinder - Find a corresponded raw file

-## What is it?
+**RawFinder** is a Python tool to help photographers and image processors locate and manage RAW files corresponding to JPEG images.
+It efficiently scans directories, searches for matching RAW files, and moves them to a specified location.

-This script finds corresponded RAW files for JPEG images.
+## Installation

-## How to install
+Install via pip:

 ```bash
 $ pip install rawfinder